Continuation of the Texas 4-H Post-Secondary Academic Success Study

 We compared post-secondary academic achievement of Texas 4-H Alumni who graduated from high school in 2013, 2014 and 2015 against the Texas population.
 Data sources included the National Student Clearinghouse (NSC), the Texas Higher Education Coordinating Board (THECB), and an online survey.
 Texas 4-H alumni substantially outperformed the population of Texas higher education students on completion rates, baccalaureate graduation rates, marketable skills, student debt, ACT scores, and dual credit enrollment.
 Program opportunities for Texas 4-H to build upon this success are provided in the recommendations section.

-With the many youth development organizations available today, kids have the opportunity for learning and development through structured experiences while out of school.
+As a whole, the field of youth development is moving toward creating engaging, immersive, and abporptive structured experiences for youth.
+With the emergence of a vast range of youth development organizations, youth now have the opportunity to learn and develop through out-of-school time (OST) structured experiences.
 There are many outcomes that result from participating in these experiences.
-Youth who participate in out-of-school programs have better grades, greater aspirations for college, less substance abuse, less involvement in sexual activity, and better physical fitness than youth who do not participate.
-Yet, full participation and retaining members in out-of-school time programs are in decline.
+Youth who participate in OST programs have better grades, greater aspirations for college, less substance abuse, less involvement in sexual activity, and better physical fitness than youth who do not participate.
+Yet, full participation and retaining members in OST programs are in decline.
 Why?

 While it is impossible to find a single cause, it is clear that structured experiences are unsuccessfully competing with powerful economic and social forces directed at capturing and holding the attention of today’s youth.
 Kids are perpetually bombarded with an extraordinary and dazzling array of technology, devices, and media that vie for their attention both in and out of school.
 These technologies are truly amazing, with the ability to communicate virtually anywhere on the globe.
 Astoundingly realistic games and simulations also capture and secure youth attention, carrying them to rich, provocative, and sometimes frightening imaginary lands and scenarios.
 Fantasy becomes blurred with reality, attention is held hostage, and interactions with adults and other youth, rich potential for learning and growth, continue to diminish.
 This cycle continues daily for most youth in today’s world.